andrius-r/ApiClientExample/README.md

 - `Url`: absolute HTTPS endpoint
 - `Credential`: client identifier sent in the HMAC authorization header
-- `Secret`: shared secret used to sign the JSON request body
+- `Secret`: shared secret used to sign the JSON request body (in Base64)

 The app submits JSON in this shape: